Heart disease in women: Understand symptoms and risk factors

 - Maintain a healthy weight.

-You'll also need to take prescribed medications appropriately, such as blood pressure medications, blood thinners and aspirin.
-And you'll need to better manage other conditions that are risk factors for heart disease, such as high blood pressure, high cholesterol and diabetes.
+Women also need to take prescribed medications appropriately, such as blood pressure medications, blood thinners and aspirin.
+And they'll need to better manage other conditions that are risk factors for heart disease, such as high blood pressure, high cholesterol and diabetes.

 See more In-depth